flexicsystems/scheduler-bundle/README.md

 ----
 ### Tag Schedule Events

-To make a schedule event available to the scheduler, you need to tag it with `themepoint.scheduler.event`.
+To make a schedule event available to the scheduler, you need to tag it with `scheduler.schedule_event`.

 ```yaml
 services: